MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

-1. Review the task list in `tasks.md` and identify foundational tasks to implement:
+1. Review the task list in tasks.md and identify foundational tasks to implement:

     - Task 1: Create Document entity
     - Task 6: Implement upload service
     - Task 7: Create upload API endpoint
     - Task 14: Create upload UI component

-1. **Create the Document entity model:**
+1. Create the Document entity model

     In Visual Studio Code, create a new file in the existing `ContosoDashboard/Models/` folder: `ContosoDashboard/Models/Document.cs`